simonegarofalo/birra-garofalo-website/README.md

-# Birra Garofalo
+# Garofalo Beer

-This HTML project represents a registration form for the Birra Garofalo website.
+This HTML project represents a registration form for the Garofalo Beer website.

 ## Index